Overview of North Carolina’s CAP/DA Program

 Medical Criteria: Functional Need

 An applicant must require a nursing facility level of care (NFLOC).
 For the CAP/DA Waiver, this level of care need must result from a physical disability or a chronic medical condition.
-The inability to independently complete one’s activities of daily living (i.e., transferring from the bed to a chair, mobility, eating, toileting, eating) is a strong consideration when making this determination.
+The inability to independently complete one’s activities of daily living (i.e., transferring from the bed to a chair, mobility, dressing, toileting, eating) is a strong consideration when making this determination.
 Relevant to some persons with Alzheimer’s disease or a related dementia, behavioral issues, such as regular wandering from one’s home or removal of one’s clothes at inappropriate times, are also considered.
 A diagnosis of dementia in and of itself does not mean one will meet a NFLOC.

 Qualifying When Over the Limits